 US Treasury rejects Exxon Mobil request to drill in Russia

-This Jan.
-30, 2012, file photo, shows the sign for the Exxon Mobil Torrance Refinery in Torrance, Calif.
-On Friday, April 21, 2017, the Trump administration denied a request from Exxon Mobil to waive U.S. sanctions against Russia and allow it to resume oil drilling around the Black Sea.
+The Trump administration has denied a request from Exxon Mobil to waive U.S. sanctions against Russia to allow the company to resume oil drilling around the Black Sea.
+Treasury Secretary Steven Mnuchin said Friday in a brief statement that the administration "will not be issuing waivers to U.S. companies, including Exxon, authorizing drilling prohibited by current Russian sanctions."

 Add your comments below